How to measure a muzzle correctly

 // Measure correctly and follow manufacturer's measuring instructions

-When looking for a suitable muzzle for your dog and the associated measurement of the muzzle, you need to pay attention to a few important points – we have summarized them for you in this blog post, so that guaranteed nothing goes wrong.
+When looking for a suitable muzzle for your dog and measuring the muzzle, there are a few important points to bear in mind – we have summarized them for you in this blog post to ensure that nothing goes wrong.

 Different measurements are required in the measuring instructions of the manufacturers of muzzles.
 Length, width, circumference – you can get confused.
 Most of the time you are also asked to measure the dog with closed muzzle.
-But how should you actually measure best now, so that the muzzle really fits perfectly?
+But what is the best way to measure so that the muzzle really fits perfectly?

 The length should usually be measured from the tip of the nose to the stop.
 But what is actually the so-called stop?
 The stop, when applied to humans, is the root of the nose, the point where the frontal bone joins the nose.
 This is not so easy with some dog breeds.
 Here it is recommended to measure from the tip of the nose to the imaginary line between the eyes.